AdobeDocs/adobe-connect-sdk/src/pages/index.md

 [Message Handling](guides/dummy_oauth_client/)

-Learn how Custom Pods can communicate with other components of the room using Messages
+Learn how Custom Pods can communicate with other components of a room using Messages

 <DiscoverBlock slots="heading, link, text"/>